College Readiness Program Description

 In order for a high school to offer this DE opportunity, the teacher assigned to teach the high school course must participate in an initial PD workshop.
 This workshop includes two four-day summer sessions at LSU and at least 35 additional hours of independent work between the two four-day workshop sessions.
 There is no fee for participation in the workshop for DE teachers.
 One-day follow-up DE workshops at LSU are held each summer.

-The trained high school College Readiness Program DE teacher serves as the classroom facilitator in the high school setting.
+The trained high school College Readiness DE teacher serves as the classroom facilitator in the high school setting.
 The Instructor of Record is an LSU math department faculty member who oversees all aspects of the course.
 Students use the online environment of MyMathLab to do the same Homework, Quizzes, Tests, and Final Exam as the matriculating college students enrolled in the same course.
 Students also have access to the same online videos, learning aids, and class notes that on-campus students have.

 Individual schools or districts will be responsible for providing hardware for their students to access the web and for purchasing MyMathLab access codes for their DE and non-DE students using the content from these courses.
 A one-year access code for the MyMathLab online learning system used to deliver the content must be purchased for each student at $40 per student per year.

 For additional information contact Phoebe Rouse at email@example.com.

 |21-22 College Readiness DE Math June Workshop Application Form 10-29-2020.doc||51 KB|